sumitgupta28/terraform/README.md

 - [10-gcp-instance-group](./10-gcp-instance-group/README.md)
 - [011-gcp-instance-group-java-app]

-    this is an extention of previous exmample.
+    This is an extention of previous exmample.

     1. Create a VPC Network
     2. Create a private Subnet Network